jweeeezy/configs/cheatsheets/vim.md

 ## vim registers
 | ctrl+r | triggers Register |
 | "a | register to 'a' command (can chain with copy, delete) |
+| . | will repeat the last action under cursor